gleidsonmt/DashboardFx/README.md

 In intellij or visual studio (in visual you need to prepare the  ide to use javafx) it's really simple, only open the tab gradle and run the command build after jpackage.

 ## Using in SceneBuilder
-If you want or have an error on opening the fxml files, you need the jar with the custom components, using gradle create a jar and import in your SceneBuilder.
+If you want or had an error on opening the fxml files, you need the jar with the custom components, using gradle create a jar and import in your SceneBuilder.
 ...
 # ☕ Using Dashboard